linroger/Finance-Notes-and-Marginalia/Financial Instruments/Financial Derivatives and Quantitative Methods/Exotic Options.md

 # Exotic Options

-## Exotic Options

-Exotic Options]]

-These notes describe the payoffs to some of the so-called erotic options.
+These notes describe the payoffs to some of the so-called exotic options.
 There are a variety of different types of exotic options.
 Some of these options are path-dependent,  so that the value of the option depends on the previous values of the underlying as well as the current price of the underlying.

 Keywords: Digital options,  Barrier options,  Path-dependent options,  Lookback options,  Asian options.